fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 5. verify the private exponent
 	> ed = 3*147 = 441 = 1 mod 220

 (253, 3) is the public key and (253, 147) is the private key.
-In the next example we will use the keys for encryption and decryption of a
+In the next example we will use the keys for encryption and decryption of a message.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODc2NjI4MjNdfQ==
+eyJoaXN0b3J5IjpbLTE5OTI3NTc4NjgsLTEyODc2NjI4MjNdfQ
+==
 -->